-Storm restoration in Buffalo
+Storm damage restoration in Buffalo

 Buffalo is a small village of about 447 in Sangamon County, surrounded by the agricultural flatlands of central Illinois in one of the most tornado-documented counties in the state - 93 confirmed tornadoes since 1950, including an F4 that killed two in Springfield in 1957 and a pair of EF2s that struck Sherman and Riverton in March 2023 with 130 mph winds.
 Large hail has been reported as recently as May 2025, a June 2023 derecho produced widespread straight-line wind damage across Springfield, and a July 2024 event brought 85 to 95 mph gusts to the county.
 The Sangamon River and its tributaries create recurring flood exposure across low-lying areas, and winter storms regularly down trees and power lines, compounding damage already accumulated through the spring and summer.
 Storm Damage 911 connects Buffalo homeowners with vetted, licensed local pros for a free assessment.